jundeli/quantum-gan/README.md

 If you want to run classical MolGAN, please set quantum argument to False.
 But you can still train reduced models by setting complexity to 'hr'-highly reduced (around 2% of original generator papameters), 'mr'-moderately reduced (around 15%), or 'nr'-no reduce.
 Layer and qubits can adjust expressive power of variational quantum circuit.

 ```
+python p2_qgan_hg_15p.py
+```
+Run p2_qgan_hg_15p.py or p4_qgan_hg_15p.py for implementing patched quantum GAN with hybrid generator for 2 pathes and 4 patches, respectively.

+## Inference
+```
 qgan-hg-demo.ipynb
 ```
 See this demo file for generated small molecules.
 Inference can be done on either PennyLane siulator or real IBM quantum computers.

-## Inference
-```
-python main.py --quantum True --layer 2 --qubits 10 --complexity 'hr'
-```

 ## Citation